radarsat1/rustaudio/README.md

 Just testing some audio generation code in Rust.
 Used RtAudio with Jack to wrap the sound system.
-Runs on Linux, requires rustc and libjack.
+Runs on Linux, requires rustc.

 Steve Sinclair <radarsat1@gmail.com>